GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 \subsection{Lack of evidence for presence of AGN}

 From the previous Section, it is apparent that HZ10 is a complex system, with a strong velocity gradient and asymmetric emission lines.
-While the emission line ratio diagnostics are not able to confirm or refute the presence of an AGN, we may use other methods to search for AGN signatures.
+The emission line ratio diagnostics are not able to confirm or refute the presence of an AGN, in agreement with the analysis of \citet{satu18}.
+In this other work, the authors compared the location of AGN and SFGs in IRX-$\beta$ diagrams, finding a low probability for AGN domination in HZ10 (i.e., $\le 30\%$).
+Our JWST/NIRSpec data allow us to use other methods to search for AGN signatures.
 Here, we explore whether there is a broad line region (BLR) in this system (Section \ref{blrsec}), and if there are high-ionisation lines detected (Section \ref{agnsec}).